 **Local Qualifying Salary

 ***Professional, Manager or Executive

-3 main challenges of getting a Singapore Work Visa approved
+You might also be interested in 3 main challenges of getting a Singapore Work Visa approved.

 Starting a business in Singapore as a foreigner is not as hard as people think as long as you are aware of all of the following options and requirements.
 You can also always get the help of incorporation experts that can help set your business up here in Singapore like the ones we have here at Lanturn.
 From securing your incorporation paperworks to securing a professional resident director, our team is more than capable of helping you get your business up and running in no time.